rundeck-plugins/ui-job-metrics/README.md

 ## Requirements

-- Rundeck version 5.0.0 or higher
+- Rundeck version 5.0.0 or higher  (may not work with Open Source builds)
 - Modern web browser with:
   - JavaScript enabled
   - localStorage enabled